harvester/harvester/README.md

 1. Mount the Harvester ISO disk and boot the server by selecting the `Harvester Installer`.
 ![iso-install.png](./docs/assets/iso-install.png)
 1. Choose the installation mode by either creating a new Harvester cluster, or by joining an existing one.
-1. Choose the installation device that Harvester will be formatted to.
+1. Choose the installation device on which the Harvester will be installed to.
 1. Configure the hostname and select the network interface for the management network.
 By default, Harvester will create a bonded NIC named `harvester-mgmt`, and the IP address can either be configured via DHCP or a static method.
 ![iso-installed.png](./docs/assets/iso-nic-config.gif)
 1. (Optional) Configure the DNS servers.
 Use commas as a delimiter.